MicheleQGF/MicheleQuere.github.io/en/index.md

 [Versión en Español](/MicheleQuere.github.io/)

 ## ABOUT ME
-Project Manager with a Data Analyst certification in progress.
+Project Manager with a Data Analyst certification.
 My approach is not limited to managing tasks; it is about orchestrating workflows where data dictates the strategy and technology empowers the experience.

 [quere.michele@gmail.com](mailto:quere.michele@gmail.com) | +52 55 5072 8230 |